 Costa Rica revealed over 10 days and 500 road miles.

-Costa Rica offers unique challenges for the intrepid do-it-yourself travelers.
+Costa Rica offers unique opportunities for the intrepid do-it-yourself travelers.
 Here, we share some challenges uncovered on this, our second Costa Rica trip, as well as a few secrets to help smooth the way.

 Our itinerary for this trip of 10 days started with our desire to get into and out of the capitol San Jose as quickly as possible.
 As discussed in my story of our first trip 10 Days in Costa Rica 2016 , San Jose traffic, noise, air pollution and difficulty in simply navigating the streets is as challenging as LA or Atlanta during rush hours– on steroids.